NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

 2. **Ngraph engine**: calls the nGraph library to perform calculations.

-      nGraph The engine class includes the input and output required to build ngraph from the ngraph engine kernel, the execution function, and the data exchange between ngraph and paddle.
-The main method.
+      nGraph engine class includes the input and output required to build nGraph graph from the nGraph engine kernel, the execution function, and the data exchange between nGraph and PaddlePaddle.
+The main methods are

-BuildNgIO: Get input and output variables.
+      - BuildNgIO: Get input and output variables.
-GetNgFunction: Used to get the function used in the calculation.
+      - GetNgFunction: Used to get the function used in the calculation.
 N graph is done by a function for the calculation.
 This function comprises calculating from the entire pattern of the input to the output.
 Save time to save functions that need to be called repeatedly.
-BuildNgFunction : used to build ngraph calculation functions.
+      - BuildNgFunction : used to build ngraph calculation functions.
-Run: Used to call the backend calculation and exchange data with the paddle.
+      - Run: Used to call the backend calculation and exchange data with the paddle.
-Related code :
+      - Related code :

-Paddle/fluid/operators/ ngraph / ngraph_engine.h
+         - Paddle/fluid/operators/ngraph/ngraph_engine.h
-Paddle /fluid/operators/ ngraph/ngraph_engine.cc
+         - paddle/fluid/operators/ngraph/ngraph_engine.cc

 3)       Ngraph Bridge: for operator conversion from paddle to ngraph